 As far as I know, access to the vaults are extremely limited so you have to go on a tour of some sorts to go down into them.
 We went on the Underground Tour that you could book on the Royal Mile in front of Starbucks.
 Location of the booth for that is here.

 If you’re looking for sweeping view of Edinburgh and the surrounding area, hiking up Arthur’s Seat is place to find those views.
-When my husband and I were there we didn’t climb all the way to the top, I was more preoccupied the the ruins of a St. Anthony’s Chapel that were perched partly up the hill.
+When my partner and I were there we didn’t climb all the way to the top, I was more preoccupied the the ruins of a St. Anthony’s Chapel that were perched partly up the hill.